Frequently asked questions about Azure Files

-Billing and Pricing
+Billing and pricing

-Does the network traffic between an Azure VM and an Azure File share count as external bandwidth that is charged to the subscription?
+Does the network traffic between an Azure VM and an Azure file share count as external bandwidth that is charged to the subscription?

-How much do share snapshots cost?
-During Preview share snapshot capacity won't be charged.
-Standard Storage egress and transaction costs sill apply.
-After general availability, both capacity and transactions on share snapshot will be charged.
+During preview, there is no charge for share snapshot capacity.
+Standard storage egress and transaction costs apply.
+After general availability, subscriptions will be charged for capacity and transactions on share snapshots.

-Scale and Performance
+Scale and performance

 What are the scale limits of Azure Files?

-I need a larger file share than Azure Files currently offers... can I increase the size of my Azure File share?
+I need a larger file share than Azure Files currently offers.
+Can I increase the size of my Azure file share?

-To transfer large numbers of files into Azure Files, we recommend that you use AzCopy (Windows, Preview for Linux/Unix) or Azure Powershell as these tools have been optimized for network transfer.
+To transfer large numbers of files to Azure Files, we recommend that you use AzCopy (for Windows; in preview for Linux and UNIX) or Azure PowerShell.
+These tools have been optimized for network transfer.

-Features and Interoperability with other services
+Features and interoperability with other services

-Can I use my Azure File share as a File Share Witness for my Windows Server Failover Cluster?
+Can I use my Azure file share as a File Share Witness for my Windows Server Failover Cluster?

-Can I mount an Azure File share on an Azure Container Instance??
+Can I mount an Azure file share on an Azure Container instance?

-Using Azure Files with IBM MQ
+How do I use Azure Files with IBM MQ?

 IBM has released a document that helps IBM MQ customers configure Azure Files with the IBM service.
 For more information, see How to set up an IBM MQ multi-instance queue manager with Microsoft Azure Files service.